coder/coder/examples/templates/gcp-linux/README.md

 ### Agent is stuck "connecting" or "disconnected"

-This often occurs because the virtual machine cannot reach your Coder access URL.
+This often occurs when the virtual machine cannot reach your Coder access URL.
 If you are not using Coder's [public tunnel](https://coder.com/docs/coder-oss/latest/admin/configure#tunnel), you must [configure your access URL](https://coder.com/docs/coder-oss/latest/admin/configure#access-url) as a public address or one within the same VPC as workspaces.

 You can also use the SSH console to log into the VM and check the agent logs.